Welcome

 As a family caregiver, I have had many unanswered questions over the last 10 years.

-I am often searching for resources to guide me in my decision-making, to relieve stressors, and assist my loved ones.
-I believe that helping others to find their own answers while being a good listener, is one of the kindest ways to empower people to make informed decisions for themselves.
+I was often searching for resources to guide me in my decision-making, to relieve stressors, and assist my loved ones.
+I believe helping others to find their own answers while being a good listener, is one of the kindest ways to empower people to make informed decisions for themselves, and lighten the burdens of others.

-Over the last 30 years, I have worked as a Home Support Worker, an Integrated Support Worker, and an independent care provider off-and-on.
-I enjoyed working to help where needed, and encourage independence when that was the goal.
-While my current main employment is very far from this, I am always drawn back to helping roles in some way.
+Over the past 31 years, I have served as a Home Support Worker, an Integrated Support Worker, and an independent care provider.
+I enjoyed working to help others and encourage independence when that was the goal.

-I have recently taken an interest in becoming more knowledgeable about dementia, cognitive impairments, and am a part time student of a Therapeutic Recreation Facilitator for Older Adults program.
+I have recently been focusing on increasing my knowledge of dementia, cognitive impairments, grief, and writing.
+I am a part time student of a Therapeutic Recreation Facilitation program.
 My aim is to use my life experiences with loss, and continued training, to help others along the way.

-I completed one year of formal training with the Home Hospice Association in December 2022 where I received my certificate as a Death Doula.
+I completed one year of formal training with the Home Hospice Association in December 2022 when I received my certificate as a Death Doula.
 I have also received thorough training and experience via a Palliative organization where I have been a volunteer for the past three years.
+I am a trained Last Aid co-facilitator, an ambassador of the Waiting Room Revolution Workshop, a member of the National End-of-Life Doula Alliance (NEDA), and a student of the St. John's Ambulance Emotional First Aid Program.

 I am currently working toward becoming a member of the End of Life Doula Association of Canada by fulfilling their community experience and education requirements.

-End-of-life care is something that affects everyone at some point or another.
-Having healthy conversations, and being well-educated in these matters can help to contribute greatly to the well-being of people facing end-of-life concerns, their loved ones, and communities at large.
+End-of-life care is something that affects everyone at some point.
+Having healthy conversations, and being knowledgeable in these matters can help to contribute to the wellbeing of people facing end-of-life concerns, their loved ones, and communities at large.

 Helping to create a roadmap, holding space, sitting vigil at the end of life, and facilitating conversations around death and grief both virtually and in the community;